Will Benson Player Props: Reds vs. Braves

-The Cincinnati Reds and Will Benson, who went 0-for-2 last time in action, take on Bryce Elder and the Atlanta Braves at Truist Park, Monday at 7:20 PM ET.
+On Tuesday, Will Benson (coming off going 0-for-3) and the Cincinnati Reds play the Atlanta Braves, whose starting pitcher will be Kyle Wright.
+First pitch is at 7:20 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Phillies.
+He had a hitless showing in his last game (0-for-3) against the Braves.

 Will Benson Game Info & Props vs. the Braves